jiaxinxie97/HFGI3D/README.md

 For customized images, it is encouraged to first pre-process (align & crop) and extract pose for them, and then inverse and edit with our model.
 Code for this part will be released soon.

 ### Pretraind model
 Download the pretrained generator on FFHQ from [EG3D](https://github.com/NVlabs/eg3d).
-For convenience, we upload it in Google drive(https://drive.google.com/file/d/1rsF-IHBLW7WvDckdbNK9Qm9SwHK02E5l/view?usp=sharing).
+For convenience, we upload it in [Google drive](https://drive.google.com/file/d/1rsF-IHBLW7WvDckdbNK9Qm9SwHK02E5l/view?usp=sharing).
 Download  `ffhq512-128.pkl` and put it in `./inversion/`.

 ### Optimization